bortch/Revealable/readme.md

 ```

-Then you will have to deploy your contract and call the `setHiddenValue` method to send the generated Ciphered data into the smart contract.
+Then, the user must deploy the smart contract and call the `setHiddenValue` method to send the generated Ciphered data into the smart contract.

-### Cipher task command with arguments
+The `cipher` task can be executed using the following command with arguments:

 ```bash
 npx hardhat cipher --source {path_to_value_to_hide_JSON_file} --key {key} --iv {iv} --valuesize {value}